 sudo rm /etc/apt/sources.list.d/username-ppa-name.list

-Move the file to a temporary location first, inspect it or run
+Before permanently deleting the file, move it to a temporary location first, inspect it or run

-sudo apt update, and only delete it when you’re sure.
+sudo apt update, and only delete it when you’re sure everything works correctly.
 This makes an easy rollback possible:

 sudo mv /etc/apt/sources.list.d/username-ppa-name.sources /tmp/